foreverbell/BadAppleOS/README.md

 # Toolchains

-It is developed under Windows, through I think it would also work under Linux.
+It is developed under Windows, though I think it would also work under Linux (Actually I have tested it under Ubuntu 14.0.2).

 The toolchains follow here,